NCEAS/metacat/docs/user/metacat/source/configuration.rst

 Before you can log in to the Metacat Admin interface and configure it, you are required to confirm Metacat's back-up location for the configuration settings.
 You will also need to set up the authentication configuration (if it is not already configured).
-This is required for logging in to the Metacat and for defining administrative accounts.
+This is required for logging in to Metacat and for defining administrative accounts.

  **More on configuration backup settings:**